eyalbd2/Reproducing-AutoPrompt/README.md

 We next provide explanation to each of the algorithms tested with these scripts:

-1. `run_autoprompt.sh`
+1. `run_autoprompt.sh`:
 Performs the original algorithm proposed by the official paper.

-2. `run_autoprompt_with_mi_labels.sh`
+2. `run_autoprompt_with_mi_labels.sh`:
 This algorithm first chooses the label tokens according to mutual-information calculation between unigrams and the task labels.
 Then, the algorithm tunes the trigger tokens similarly to how autoprompt does.

+(* This was the best performing model in our experiments.)

-3. `run_mi_autoprompt.sh`
+3. `run_mi_autoprompt.sh`:
 First, label tokens are extracted according to mutual-information.
 Then, we search for tri-grams that obtain high mutual-information with the following label: 1- if the tri-gram is followed by one of the label tokens, and 0- otherwise.
 This is supposed to extract syntactic triggers, in contrast to autoprompt's algorithm.

-4. `run_manual_autoprompt.sh`
+4. `run_manual_autoprompt.sh`:
 Here, we manually design the both the label tokens and the trigger tokens.